RCLDevelopers/InventorySystem-master/README.md

 _**yes, with attribution**_.

 I value keeping my work open source, but as you all know, _**plagiarism is bad**_.
 It's always disheartening whenever I find that someone has copied my work without giving me credit.
-I spent a non-trivial amount of effort building and
+I spent a non-trivial amount of effort building and Putting this here.

+###

+Yes, you can fork this repo.
+Please give me proper credit by linking back to [Zangtics Digital/VB.NET-PROJECT](https://github.com/RCLDevelopers).
+Thanks!